parflow/parflow/docs/user_manual/source/user_manual.rst

 **Node level collective I/O is currently not implemented for setting initial conditions.**

-This key sets flag for initial conditions to be read from a NetCDF file.
+*string* **ICPressure.Type** no default This key sets flag for initial conditions to be read from a NetCDF file.
-Example Useage:

 .. container:: list